sylhare/family-tree/README.md

 There are multiple [options](https://neo4j.com/developer/language-guides/) to interac with Neo4j.

-With python 3, you can use [py2neo](http://py2neo.org/v3/) a client library and toolkit to communicate with neo4j.
+With python 3, you can use the pyhton driver with [py2neo](http://py2neo.org/v3/) a client library and toolkit to communicate with neo4j.

 To install py2neo